-No. The Supreme Court of Canada has rejected the passing on defence.
-In 2013, that Court ruled that indirect purchasers, including consumers, have standing to assert claims for damages suffered as a result of price-fixing or other criminal anticompetitive conduct.
-The rejection of the passing-on defence does not prevent indirect purchasers from asserting that unlawful overcharges were passed on to them.
+In principle, no, but in practice, yes.
+The Supreme Court of Canada has rejected the passing on defence.
+In 2013, that Court ruled that indirect purchasers, including consumers, have standing to assert claims for damages suffered as a result of price-fixing or other criminal anti-competitive conduct.
+The rejection of the passingon defence does not prevent indirect purchasers from asserting that unlawful overcharges were passed on to them.
+Moreover, the court can apportion the damages among the various distribution levels and make adjustments to avoid double recovery.